How to Write a Novel in 14 Steps: The Ultimate Guide for 2023

 Book writing software can be a great help when it comes to editing your novel.
 Not only can it help you keep track of your characters and plot, but it can also provide valuable feedback on your writing.

-For example, many book writing software programs include a built-in grammar checker and passive voice checker that can help you identify and correct errors in your text.
+For example, many book writing software programs include a built-in grammar and tone checker that can help you identify and correct errors in your text.
 In addition, most programs also offer a spell checker, which can be invaluable for catching typos and other mistakes.

 Book writing software can also help you organize your thoughts and ideas, making editing your work easier.
 By taking advantage of all that book writing software has to offer, you can make the editing process much easier and more efficient.